Beyond the Door (1974 film): Beyond the Door II (1977)

-To cash in on the success of Beyond The Door, Film Ventures International purchased the U.S. Mario Bava's Italian horror film Shock and retitled it as Beyond The Door II.
-The film was intended for a late 1977 release to capitalise on the success of Exorcist II: The Heretic, but when that film bombed at the box office, plans to release Shock in the U.S were shelved.
+To cash in on the success of Beyond the Door, Film Ventures International purchased Mario Bava's Italian horror film Shock and retitled it Beyond the Door II.
+The film was intended for a late 1977 release to capitalize on the success of Exorcist II: The Heretic, but when that film bombed at the box office, plans to release Shock in the U.S. were shelved.
 The film was eventually given a limited release in 1979.
-Truthfully the film had no ties or connections to Beyond The Door aside from sharing one actor, David Colin Jr., who plays a completely different character in each film.
+The film had no ties or connections to Beyond the Door aside from sharing one actor, David Colin, Jr., who plays a different character in each film.

 Beyond the Door III (1989)

 Beyond the Door III was released in 1989.
 Scripted by Sheila Goldberg and directed by Jeff Kwitny, the film was shot in Serbia under the title "The Train".
-The film, again had no ties to either of the previous two.
+The film, again had no narrative ties to either of the previous two.
 Ovidio G. Assonitis acted as producer on the film and financed it through his company Trihoof Investments.
 It is also known as Death Train and Amok Train.
 It was retitled for its U.S. release by RCA/Columbia Pictures Home Video and went straight to video.
 Although only retitled in the U.S., all modern Blu-ray carry the title Beyond the Door III on the prints, including the Region 1 DVD by Shriek Show.